15 amazing days of outback adventures from Adelaide to Darwin!

 Day 14 - Darwin Free Time

-It’s fitting that your final full day in the Northern Territory is sultry – the steamy climate demands it.
+It’s fitting that your final full day on this Northern Territory Top End tour is sultry – the steamy climate demands it.
 Today, go your own way.
 That might mean sleeping in, then heading out for a delicious tropical breakfast.
 Or signing up for optional experiences, like explorations into Litchfield National Park.
 This pocket of the NT is a staggering union of magnetic termite mounds and waterfalls, not to mention the waterholes where you can cool off with a refreshing dip (swimming is seasonal).
 Alternatively, head north to the Tiwi Islands, where you take a deep dive into Indigenous history and art with First Nations guides (both own expense).
-Whichever route you go, we’ll see you at the Farewell Dinner.
+Whichever route you go, we’ll see you at dinner.

 Day 15 - Farewell from Darwin